tiltec/a-systemic-consensus-manual/introduction.md

 Before we fall down the rabbit-hole, let's look at some words.

 What is a decision?
-A decision is a commitment to action, a promise of change.
+A decision is a commitment to  futureaction, a promise of change.
 A decision can be made with full consciousness or completely subconsciously, it can have a vast scope or a minute one.
 The success of a decision is dependent on its implementation, its manifestion in reality.
 Implementing a decision means performing action consistent to achieving the desired change, doing it.
 The goodness of a decision is a subjective measure, relative to the intended outcome.

 What is a group?
 A group is an association of two or more individuals and the subsequent non-physical entity created.
 A group is created and sustained by individuals identifying themselves as part of it.
 A group can be planned or emergent, as small as two or as big as you can imagine.
 One can consider a group to be an imaginary person with attributes similar to those of a human, distinct from the composite individuals.